 The Berlenga trail is basically the only path on the island.
 It starts at the fishermen’s village and takes us to all the points of interest.
 To the north, it is a circular route of about 1km, always on dirt, and it gives us some fabulous views of the sea, Estelas, and Farilhões.

-The northern section of the route is quite hard, with hard ascents and descents as they are on dirt.
-Here we also pass by bird nesting areas, which is quite interesting.
-Note that the seagulls are particularly aggressive at this time of year, sometimes, it may not even be possible to get past them as they are on the trail.
+The northern section of the route is quite hard, with hard ascents and descents on dirt.
+Here, we also pass by bird nesting areas, which is quite interesting.
+Note that the seagulls are particularly aggressive at this time of year; sometimes, getting past them may not even be possible as they are on the trail.

 The southern section of the trail is also very hard, as it involves going up from sea level to the lighthouse and then going back down to the fort.
-The part between the fortress and the lighthouse has a lot of stairs which can be tricky for some people.
-In addition, it is possible to go on a dirt path to Ponta de França, and Cova do Sono, at the southern end of the island.
-The final part is on dirt, but it’s flat, so it’s quite easy.
+The part between the fortress and the lighthouse has a lot of stairs, which can be tricky for some people.
+In addition, it is possible to go on a dirt path to Ponta de França and Cova do Sono, at the southern end of the island.
+The final part is on dirt, but it’s flat and quite easy.

-In short, the whole route is not very long, but given the high slopes, it ends up being a bit challenging for some people.
+In short, the whole route is not very long, but given the high slopes, it is a bit challenging for some people.
 In any case, anyone who is used to walking regularly can visit the entire island easily.
-Anyone with physical and mobility problems will have problems due to the slopes.
+However, due to the slopes, anyone with physical and mobility problems will have problems.

 Berlenga Beach